zidan4/Password-Generator/README.md

 # Password-Generator

-freeCodeCamp Practice Project
+freeCodeCamp Practice Project.

-Scientific Computing with Python
+Scientific Computing with Python.

 A Python module is a file that contains a set of statements and definitions that you can use in your code.